 NOW, THEREFORE, by virtue of my authority as Governor of the State of Hawaii by the Constitution and statutes of the State of Hawaii, it is hereby ordered that Executive Order No. 91-2 and Executive Order No. 96-04 are amended in relevant part to provide that the terms of office for Juvenile Justice State Advisory Council members shall be for four years and that the terms of existing members shall be extended one additional year.
 This amendment shall be effective on May 21, 1997.

-DONE at the State Capito] Honolulu, Hawaii, this d an day of IN J. CAYETANO SEAL Governor Of Hawaii
+DONE at the State Capito Honolulu Hawaii, this day of

+> Governor Of Hawaii

 APPROVED AS TO FORM:

 MARGER S. BRONSTER Attorney General

 CHAPTER 352D OFFICE OF YOUTH SERVICES